alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ## Dead Data Point Hypothesis

-During early analysis of models that failed to achieve 100% accuracy, we identified a recurring structural pattern: some input points produced **zero activation** across all ReLU units at initialization.
+During early analysis of models that failed to achieve 100% accuracy, we identified a recurring structural pattern: some input points produced **zero activation** across all ReLU units in a layer at initialization.
 We refer to these as **dead data points**.

 ### Definition